polyverse-appsec/vs-boost/README.md

 ![Code Conversion and Modernization](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.27.00_PM.jpg?width=500)

 * **Security Vulnerability Analysis**: Detect security vulnerabilities in your code.
-Boost will analyze your code and for the latest security vulnerabilities, critical defects and potential bugs, including buffer overflows, SQL injection, and more.
+Boost will analyze your code for the latest security vulnerabilities, critical defects and potential bugs, including buffer overflows, SQL injection, and more.
 Then it will provide recommended fixes or advice on how to mitigate the risk.

 ![Security and Defect analysis](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.24.26_PM.jpg?width=500)

+* **Data and Privacy Compliance**: Detect compliance issues in your code.
+Boost will check your code for the latest data, privacy and compliance issues, including unencrypted private or personal data, mishandling of credit card info, and more.
+Where solutions are available, Boost will provide recommended fixes or advice on how to mitigate the risk.

 * **Test Case Generation**: Automatically create test cases for your code.
 Load your code and Boost will analyze the code, supply a test framework and generate test cases for you to use.